 A former high school athlete, at age 22 Amy was diagnosed with uveitis, a rare autoimmune disease that left her legally blind.
 After years of steroid treatments prompted significant weight gain, Amy took a bold step to empower herself: She began training for a triathlon and ran her first race in 2013, swimming and running tethered to a sighted female guide and competing on a tandem bike.

 A five-year member of the USA Paratriathlon National Team, Dixon competed in the Tokyo Summer Paralympic Games in 2021 and is currently training for the 2024 games in Paris.
 She is the reigning Aquathlon World Champion, a two-time USA Paratriathlon National Champion, USA Cycling National Time Trial Champion, and a seven-time ITU Triathlon Gold Medalist.
 In 2017, Dixon founded Camp No Sight No Limits, the first camp for blind triathletes in the United States.

 “Patients inspire and drive the work at Glaucoma Research Foundation, each and every day,” said Thomas Brunner, GRF President and CEO.
 “Amy is an incredible example of how important self-advocacy is for those living with glaucoma.
-Her story is beyond inspiring, and we are honored to have her participation at our Patient Summit this year.”
+Her story is beyond inspiring, and we were honored to have her participation at our Patient Summit this year.”

-This will be the fifth year for GRF’s Glaucoma Patient Summit, which brings hundreds of patients, caregivers, and glaucoma experts together in a unique supportive community.
-The two-day event, to be held at the Hilton Long Beach, includes in-depth presentations and insightful panel discussions highlighting the latest treatment advances and providing practical information on living with glaucoma.
-For more information, visit https://glaucoma.org/summit.
+This was the fifth year for GRF’s Glaucoma Patient Summit, which brings patients, caregivers, and glaucoma experts together in a unique supportive community.